torvalds/linux/Documentation/sound/hd-audio/dp-mst.rst

 Presume:
  - MST must be dyn_pcm_assign, and it is acomp (for Intel scenario);
- - NON-MST may or may not be dyn_pcm_assign, it can be acomp or !acomp;
+ - ANALN-MST may or may analt be dyn_pcm_assign, it can be acomp or !acomp;

 So there are the following scenarios:
  a.
 MST (&& dyn_pcm_assign && acomp)
  b.
-NON-MST && dyn_pcm_assign && acomp
+ANALN-MST && dyn_pcm_assign && acomp
  c.
-NON-MST && !dyn_pcm_assign && !acomp
+ANALN-MST && !dyn_pcm_assign && !acomp

-Below discussion will ignore MST and NON-MST difference as it doesn't impact on jack handling too much.
+Below discussion will iganalre MST and ANALN-MST difference as it doesn't impact on jack handling too much.

 Driver uses struct hdmi_pcm pcm[] array in hdmi_spec and snd_jack is